-[J.W. and ROY lower their smiling heads.]
+["J.W." and "Roy" lower their smiling heads.]

-I said not guilty, didn't I?
+What's the matter.
+I said not quilty, didn't I?
 Not guilty.
 You ain't guilty, but you are evil and now you in danger.

 [He turns his back to them.
-J.W. pulls out a knife and swishes it toward EMMETT'S back, just missing.
-EMMETT turns toward J.W. who sticks the knife deep into EMMETT'S stomach.
-Others groan..
-EMMETT dies all over the place.
+"J.W." pulls a knife and swishes it toward "Emmett's" back, just missing.
+"Emmett" turns toward "J.W." who sticks the knife deep into "Emmett's" stomach.
+Others groan.
+"Emmett" dies all over the place.
 Then gets up and brushes himself carefully.]